 Moreover, Horizon 2020 projects already produce new knowledge, strengthen capabilities and generate a wide range of innovation outputs, including new technologies, products and services.
 In terms of numbers, this translates into 563 firms introducing new innovations to the market (56% SMEs), 70% of SMEs aiming at new to the market innovations; and more than half of SME Instrument Phase 2 beneficiaries having already reached the market.

 The interim evaluation also highlights that Horizon 2020 projects have the potential to generate a large number of scientific breakthroughs; researchers have already contributed to major discoveries like exoplanets, the Higgs boson and gravitational waves.
 At least 17 Nobel Laureates received support from Horizon 2020 either prior to or after receiving their award.

 Therefore, we can safely conclude that Horizon 2020 is an invaluable asset for Europe that fuels economic growth, creates the jobs of tomorrow and tackles the societal challenges of our times.

-However, we can always do even better, and we will utilise the lessons learned to make Horizon 2020’s last three years even more effective, and to make Horizon Europe a fit-for-purpose successor programme.
+However, we can always do even better, and we will utilise the lessons learned to make Horizon 2020’s last three years even more effective and to make Horizon Europe a fit-for-purpose successor programme.

-How is scientific cooperation between the EU and the Balkans, such as BioSense, creating new room for cooperation?
+How is scientific cooperation between the EU and the Balkans, such as BioSense, creating a new room for cooperation?
 Which other success stories would you highlight?

 Science, research and innovation play an important role in integrating the region of the Western Balkans and reinforcing the EU’s renewed strategy of ‘A credible enlargement perspective for, and enhanced EU engagement with, the Western Balkans’.
 In fact, the chapter on science and research (Chapter 25) has been provisionally closed with both Serbia and Montenegro.